-As soon as you label yourself, you open up to endless criticism.
+As soon put any form of label on yourself, you open up to endless criticism.

-My generation (the oft criticised millennials) hates labels.
+My generation seems to hate labels.
 We avoid defining our sexualities, relationships, beliefs, religions, diets, careers, preferences and so on.
 Labels are viewed as limiting and negative, in particular when administered by other people.
 Sometimes we avoid them to sidestep perceived limitations.